- What does Simplilearn do?

 What does Simplilearn do?

 Those in the career tracks should expect to work 10-20 hours per week for 4-8 months.
-In addition to class materials, students receive weekly 1-on-1 sessions to review technical skills and access to career coaching, which includes feedback on application materials.
+In addition to class materials, students receive weekly 1-on-1 sessions to review technical skills and access to career coaching.
 Introduction and intermediate skill courses, on the other hand, last 2-4 months, require 8-10 hours of work per week, and do not include 1-on-1 mentorship or career coaching.

 While all courses are live, lectures are also recorded, so students can review past material at their own pace.
 To master concepts, students participate in weekly class Q&A sessions, quizzes, projects, and more.
 For additional support, students can connect with their instructors and peers via the online discussion forum.